RCA 1802: Registers and I/O

-as needed, in the flow of time.

 Branching

 There are three types of unconditional and conditional branching in the 1802, Short and Long, and Skips.

 Short branches are 2-byte instructions, and use 256-byte range, single byte address, page absolute addressing in the range 0 to 255 (hex FF).
 There is no relative branching.
 The short branch always jumps within the page that contains the address byte.

 Long branches use full 16-bit addressing to support the 64K memory address space, and are the only 3-byte instructions.

 Skip instructions increment the PC by one for the unconditional Short Skip, or two for the Long Skips.
 Only the Long Skip has conditional branching.

 Subroutine calls

 The processor does not have standard subroutine CALL address and RET instructions, though they can be simulated.
 The 16-register design makes possible some interesting subroutine call and return mechanisms, though they are better suited to small programs than general purpose coding.